“Mentally Wealthy” – have you ever heard of such a thing? Well, we all have mental wealth, some more than others. What is mental wealth?

 Let’s begin with “wealth” defined, which is, “An abundance of valuable resources or possessions or the control of such assets.”
 You might ask how does this definition of wealth apply to our mental state and how do we assist our children in becoming mentally wealthy?
 Yes, the obvious answer is that our children go to school and learn, but there’s more.
 Let’s talk about some other ways to assist our children in becoming mentally wealthy.

 - Crossword Puzzles – These are so enjoyable.
 When was the last time you saw your child work on a crossword puzzle?
 Encourage him or her to create their own as well.
-Here is a free online tool that children can use to create their own crossword puzzles, visit Crosswordpuzzlegames.
-Read up on the benefits of doing crossword puzzles, visit Mamiverse.
+Here is a free online tool that children can use to create their own crossword puzzles, visit Crosswordpuzzlegames.com.
+Read up on the benefits of doing crossword puzzles, visit Mamiverse.com.

 - More Brain Delights – What’s this?
 It’s software, games and other mental exercises that will stimulate your child’s mind and add to his or her mental bank account.
 My young family members were introduced to software that assisted them with math and vocabulary since some of them were a little lacking in this particular mental asset.
 Because of the software we saw an increase in their math, spelling, and science grades.
-My young family members also enjoy visiting websites like Factmonster to add to their mental wealth.
-Also visit these websites, Fitbrains and Wordsmart.
+My young family members also enjoy visiting websites like Factmonster.com to add to their mental wealth.
+Also visit these websites, Fitbrains.com and Wordsmart.com.

 - Memorization – If any of you went to Sunday school do you remember when you had to memorize a Bible verse every week?
 Check out these 10 Benefits of Memorization.
 Memorization not only adds to a child’s mental wealth, but it exercises the brain.

 - Virtual Tours – This is a wonderful money saver because you don’t have to leave home.
 Do you know that there are video tours online of factories, manufacturing facilities, and wildlife adventures?
 Assist your child in adding to their mental wealth by taking him or her on some virtual tours.
-Here are some online places to visit:
+Visit YouTube and start exploring.

 - Audible Books for Children – Ok, Mom and Dad, if you can’t get your child to pick up a book then try to get him or her to listen to one.
 Audio books give a child the opportunity to use their imagination and to create a visual of the characters he or she hears about in the audible books.